12 Weeks Pregnant

 Frequently Asked Questions

-Q: Can I travel for babymoon?
-A: Yes, second trimester is ideal.
-Avoid Zika zones (some Caribbean, Central/South America, parts of Southeast Asia).
-Domestic travel fine.
-Bring OB records [1].
+Q: Can I travel for a babymoon?
+A: Yes — the second trimester is ideal.
+Avoid Zika zones (parts of the Caribbean, Central and South America, and Southeast Asia).
+Domestic travel is fine, and bring your OB records along [1].

 Q: What’s safe to eat now?
-A: Same restrictions as before: no raw fish/meat, unpasteurized dairy, deli meat (listeria risk), high-mercury fish.
-Hot dogs OK if heated steaming.
-Sushi from reputable places with low-mercury fish (cooked) is fine [3].
+A: The same restrictions apply: no raw fish or meat, unpasteurized dairy, or deli meat (listeria risk), and avoid high-mercury fish.
+Hot dogs are fine if heated until steaming.
+Sushi from a reputable place with low-mercury fish (cooked) is fine [3].

 For Dads